 If you publish apps using the Google Play Developer Publishing API, consult these special instructions.

 Complete the Permissions Declaration Form

 If applicable, you will find a history of previously declared permissions, as well as newly requested permissions in an expandable list under the "Permissions Declaration Form" section of the App content page.

 Permissions with a checkmark have been declared in previous releases.

 - Permissions with an alert are newly added.
 These permission requests will be included in your declaration form for review by the Google Play team and evaluated against the published guidelines.

 You must specify your app's core functionality from the list of supported use cases.
 Select all checkboxes that apply to your app's core functionality.

 Step 4: Provide a video demonstration of your app

-You may provide a video demonstration so the Google Play review team can easily evaluate your app's core functionality.
+You must provide a video demonstration so the Google Play review team can easily evaluate your app's core functionality.

 Supported video formats: YouTube link (preferred), cloud storage link to an mp4 or other common video file format